zino-hofmann/rounded-qr-flutter/README.md

 ### Squared

-The radius of the modules is variable and can be removed completely by setting the `moduleRadius` parameter to `0.0`.
+The radius of the modules is variable and can be removed completely by setting the `moduleRadius` and `backgroundRadius` parameters to `0.0`.

 ```dart
 import 'package:flutter/material.dart';